starquakee/CS-Funding/final-report-2320.md

 ## Metrics

-- Lines of Code Number of modules/subprojects
+- Lines of Code

   ![1684755930384](final-delivery-img\1684755930384.png)
   L(J): Lines of Java

+  LOC: Lines of code

+- Number of modules/subprojects

   ![1684755974693](final-delivery-img\1684755974693.png)

-  LOC: Lines of code

 - Number of packages